ceumicrodata/onboarding/_episodes/08-tools.md

 <https://github.com/ceumicrodata/time-machine>

-## We are suggesting to make a new environment for these kind of tools to run properly.
+## Make a new environment to run the tool

 ```
 virtualenv -p python3 env